livnat-lab/MEMDS_analysis_pipeline_v1.2/README.md

 # MEMDS output analysis, SLURM version

-The pipeline is designed to run on distributed computing systems (clusters) managed by SLURM (https://slurm.schedmd.com/overview.html)
+The MEMDS analysis pipeline is designed to run on distributed computing systems (clusters) managed by SLURM.
+(https://slurm.schedmd.com/overview.html)

+The pipeline steps need to be run in sequential order, unless marked otherwise.

 ## Prerequisite programs
 <details>
-<summary> A run down of external programs utilized by the pipeline </summary>
+<summary> A rundown of external programs utilized by the pipeline </summary>
 <p></p>

-The pipeline makes use of several external programs.
-The easiest way to make sure that all dependencies are installed is to use Conda package manager.
-Alternatively, one can install manually the programs listed below, however in this case program locations need to be added to the $PATH prior to running the pipeline.
+The easiest way to organize and install all pipeline dependencies is through the Conda package manager.

 #### Install miniconda: https://docs.conda.io/en/latest/miniconda.html
 #### Install bioconda: https://bioconda.github.io